apollo930/space-innov/README.md

-# Asteroid Launcher — Full React Project
+# Meteoroid Launcher — NASA Space Challenge

 This is a small educational demo that lets you click a world map to simulate asteroid impacts.
-Values are approximate and for demonstration only.
+Values are approximate.

 ## Requirements
-- Node 18+ recommended
+- Node 18+

 ## Install & run
 1. `npm install`